 - Home Repairs for the Elderly or Low Income.
 The Handyworker Program provides free minor home repairs to low-income senior (62 years and older) or disabled resident homeowners or homeowners with disabled relatives residing with them.
 Emergency repairs that directly affect the health and safety of occupants are also provided to other low-income homeowners.
 See service description for more detail and resource links.

-- Is the property I am living in under rent control?
-See the introductory information about the Rent Stabilization Ordinance on the Housing Department website.
+- Is my residence under rent stabilization?
+See the introductory information about the Rent Stabilization Ordinance on the Los Angeles Housing + Community Investment Department website.

-- How much is the rent increase this year?
-See the Housing Department latest bulletin on Allowable Rent Increases.
+- How much is the allowable rent increase this year?
+See the Los Angeles Housing + Community Investment Department's Allowable Rent Increases bulletin.

 - How much is the rental registration fee and can tenants be charged for it?
-Annual rental registration info and fee is available in the latest General Information bulletin on the Housing Department website.
+Annual rental registration and fee information is available in the latest General Information bulletin on the Los Angeles Housing + Community Investment Department website.

 - Building Code Violations.
-Call 3-1-1 to report violations on building codes.
-The Department of Building and Safety handles violation on condos, single family homes, and hotels.
-The Housing Department handles violations on multi-unit homes.
+Call 3-1-1 to report building code violations.
+The Department of Building and Safety handles violations for condos, single-family homes, and hotels.
+The Los Angeles Housing + Community Investment Department handles violations for multi-unit rental properties.

 - Mobile Home Violations.
-Code violations regard mobile homes or parks are normally referred to the State of California.
+Code violations regarding mobile homes or parks are normally referred to the State of California.